hlibbabii/log-recommender/README.md

 `samecasesplitting` -> `same case splitting`

+Currently, a heuristic that chooses a splitting amoung the set of all possible splittings is uded.
+The heuristic favours splittings with the following properties:
+- resulting subwords should occur individually as often as possible in the dataset
+- the length of the subwords should be close to the average length of words in vocabulary (~ 5 in our case) with more penalty for shorter words

 Related papers:
 [Splitting source code identifiers using Bidirectional LSTM Recurrent Neural Network](https://arxiv.org/abs/1805.11651)
-- check this approach against our manually tagged data.
+- check this approach against our manually tagged data (manually_tagged_splittings.txt).

 #### Typo Fixing
 Misspelled words also increase the vocabulary size.

-Currently done based on heuristic used for same case splitting as well as Levenstein dsitance between a word and possible fixes.
+Currently done based on the heuristic used for same case splitting as well as Levenstein dsitance between a word and possible fixes.

 Related papers:
 **TBD**

+#### Data preprocessing improvements (ordered by priority)
+- Resolving unicode decode errors
+- Consider words like *Café* and *Naїve* English

 ## Language model building